Spooky-Adventure/Spooky-Adventure-Source-Code/README.md

 ### Usage

-There are two scripts in the Kamek folder that invoke `makeGame.py`, which will build the mod in two different ways.
+There is a script in the Kamek folder that invokes `makeGame.py`, which will build the project.

-- makeSpookyAdv (regular Spooky Adventure, doesn't have any sort of debugging features, or other features that are commented out)
-- makeSpookyDebug (has extra debugging and other misc features in it, that aren't compiled with regular SpookyAdv)
+- makeSpookyAdv

-On Windows, run the batch versions - you can just double-click them.
+On Windows, run the batch version - you can just double-click them.

-On macOS, Linux, or other Unix-like systems, use the bash versions.
+On macOS, Linux, or other Unix-like systems, use the bash version.
-Open a terminal in the same directory and run them like:
+Open a terminal in the same directory and run it like:

 `./makeSpookyAdv`

-The resulting output is placed in a folder called `Build_X` (where X is the name of the Kamek project).
+The resulting output is placed in a folder called `Build_SpookyProject`.
 These files go in `/SpookyRes` on the game disc.

 [cw]: http://cache.nxp.com/lgfiles/devsuites/PowerPC/CW55xx_v2_10_SE.exe?WT_TYPE=IDE%20-%20Debug,%20Compile%20and%20Build%20Tools&WT_VENDOR=FREESCALE&WT_FILE_FORMAT=exe&WT_ASSET=Downloads&fileExt=.exe
 [cwIA]: http://web.archive.org/web/20160602205749/http://www.nxp.com/products/software-and-tools/software-development-tools/codewarrior-development-tools/downloads/special-edition-software:CW_SPECIALEDITIONS